DnG-Crafts/U1-Ace/README.md

 # RFID Tags

-You can use NTAG 213,215 and 216 rfid tags for this mod
+You can use NTAG 213,215 and 216 rfid tags for this mod, in the app navigate to settings and enable `Ace Format` to create tags that the ace can read.
 <br>
 App to write rfid tags for the U1:  <a href=https://github.com/DnG-Crafts/U1-RFID>U1-RFID - Github</a>
 <br>